QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 ## Avoiding layout calculations altogether

 Whilst removing the forced synchronous layouts speeds things up, there's still a non-zero cost to the `.layout()` code.
-As layout code is not required for the vast majority of chart operations (with the exception of e.g. resizing), the `.layout()` code has also been modified internally to respect a flag which allows for suspending it manually (as [described here](http://d3fc.io/components/layout/layout.html)).
+As layout code is not required for the vast majority of chart operations (with the exception of e.g. resizing), the `.layout()` code has also been modified internally to respect a flag which allows for suspending it manually.

 {% highlight js %}
 var render = fc.util.render(function() {